Job Expired

 1 Position

-MA or BA Degree in Business or in a related field of study with relevant work experience
+Bachelor's Degree in Management or in a related field of study with relevant work experience

 Addis Ababa